Wilson-Wu1/AaveHealthCalculator/README.md

 | Metis              || <span>&#10003;</span> |
 |Base|||

-- **Address Input:** Users can input their wallet address to fetch their Aave position data.
+- **Address Input:** Users can input their wallet address to fetch an Aave position.

-- **Health Factor Display:** Users can view the current health factor associated with the Aave position.

-- **Token Price Adjustment:** Users can change token prices to simulate the impact on their position's health factor.
+- **Token Price Adjustment:** Users can change token prices to simulate the impact on a position's health factor.

 - **Token Adjustment:** Users can add or remove tokens from either the supply or borrow side of a position to see how it affects their health factor.

+- **Token Liquidation Threshold Adjustment:** Users can adjust the liquidation threshold of borrowed tokens.
+The liquidation threshold is the percentage at which a position is defined as undercollateralised.
+For example, a Liquidation threshold of 80% means that if the value rises above 80% of the collateral, the position is undercollateralised and could be liquidated.
+Further documentation on [liquidation thresholds](https://docs.aave.com/risk/asset-risk/risk-parameters#liquidation-threshold).

+- **Position Information:** Once tokens have been supplied and borrowed, the app will display three important metrics about the position.
+  - **Net Worth:** The value supplied minus the value borrowed.
+  - **Health Factor:** A numeric representation of the safety of the deposited assets against the borrowed assets and its underlying value.
+The higher the value is, the safer the state of the funds are against liquidation.
+If the health factor reaches 1, the liquidation of your deposits will be triggered.
+Further documentation on [health factor](https://docs.aave.com/faq/borrowing#what-is-the-health-factor).
+  - **Liquidation To Value Ratio:** The Loan to Value (”LTV”) ratio defines the maximum amount of assets that can be borrowed with a specific collateral.
+It is expressed as a percentage (e.g., at LTV=75%, for every 1 ETH worth of collateral, borrowers will be able to borrow 0.75 ETH worth of the corresponding currency).

 ## Data Sources Used
 - **The Graph for Aave Positions and Token Prices:**